Incorporated Engineer (IEng) professional registration - what happens next and the outcome/decision.

-Successful applicants for IEng will receive a letter to confirm the decision together with notification of Engineering Council fees.
+Successful applicants for IEng will receive a letter to confirm the decision, together with notification of Engineering Council fees which are collected by the IET on behalf of the Engineering Council.
 Once we have received your payment, which should be within three months, your details will be submitted to the Engineering Council for registration as an IEng.
 You will receive a certificate from the IET confirming your IEng registration and date registered.
 Your registration number will be sent to you by the Engineering Council once the registration process is complete.
 Only upon receipt of your registration number will you be entitled to use the designatory letters IEng.

 Should your application be unsuccessful you will receive a letter advising you about the additional experience or knowledge required.
 You will also be referred to a professional registration advisor who will be able to provide you with guidance and support.
 In some cases a different registration category may be recommended.

 You may find answers to some of your questions in the professional registration frequently asked questions.